Tyvian Esthoven

 Driving Vision with Tangibility

-What distinguishes Tyvian’s lab isn’t the polished aesthetics or the ultrasonic cleaners—it’s the tempo.
+What distinguishes Tyvian’s lab is the tempo.
 Tools hum in sync with calculated precision, screens display firmware logs like poetry, and prototype shells rest on oxidized steel tables like sacred offerings.
-This is what “drive source” means at FNTK—a place where technological motion isn’t exerted from external demand, but summoned from deep internal inquiry.
+This is what “drive source” means at FNTK—a place where technological motion is summoned from deep internal inquiry.

 The Workshop as Oracle